theubie/trackgenerator/README.md

 ## Installation

-1. Copy the `track-generator` directory into your WordPress `wp-content/plugins` folder.
+1. Download the latest release zip from the **Releases** page.
-2. Activate **Track Generator** from the Plugins page of your WordPress admin panel.
+2. In your WordPress dashboard go to **Plugins → Add New → Upload Plugin** and select the downloaded zip file.
-3. Insert the `[track_generator]` shortcode on any page or post to display the generator.
+3. Activate **Track Generator** after upload and insert the `[track_generator]` shortcode on any page or post to display the generator.

 ## Development